Eggplant Parmesan Stacks are melt-in-your-mouth delicious! There's no breading, which makes them lower in carbs, gluten-free, and so easy to make!

 To Sweat or Not To Sweat?

 I used to sweat.
-But now I don't!
+But now I don't sweat it!
 I'm referring to the eggplant slices, of course. 🙂

 Ingredients